HeroHunterIguess/Simple-Song-Display/README.md

 # Simple Song Display
+100% human code, no LLM code.
+<small>That's why some of it is bad...</small>

 ![image](/images/showcase.png)

 ## ⚠️ WARNING: THIS IS JUST MADE FOR MY PERSONAL USE

-A song display for Raspberry Pi (or any Linux machine) which receives the song information from another computer and displays it.
+Simple Song Display is a song display for Raspberry Pi (or any Linux machine) which receives the song information from another computer and displays it.

 If you want to use this yourself - this code will need lots of modifications, and you will need multiple dependencies.

-Both ends are meant to run as a systemd service running main.py, and playerctl is required for the server.
+Both ends are meant to run as a systemd service running `main.py`, and `playerctl` is required for the server.
-The Raspberry Pi client is made to specifically render directly on /dev/fb1 via the framebuffer.
+The Raspberry Pi client is made to specifically render directly on `/dev/fb1` via the framebuffer.

 The information is transferred over a TCP socket - so the devices must be on the same network.